JagpreetBath/European_Hotel_Analysis/README.md

 ### Questions we are trying answer/ What are we trying to learn

 - Train and evaluate various machine learning models to determine which selected machine learning model predicts the review score with the highest accuracy.
-- What are the Top 5 hotels with the highest review score per Country?
+- What is the Avg Review Score per Country?
 - What % are positive reviews and negative reviews per Country?
 - Overtime - Did the Avg Reviews score of the Country improved or degraded?
+- What are the Top 5 hotels with the highest review score per Country?
 - Overtime - Did the Avg Reviews score of the Top 5 Hotels per Country improved or degraded?
 - What is the Number of Reviews per Reviewer Nationality?
 - What are the Top 5 Reviewer Nationality per country?